I am visiting the Archaeological Museum at Ioulida, the capital of the Cycladic island of Kea/Tzia, on a cool day of July.

 The breeze enters from the open windows and agitates shadows swimming against the light blue of the walls under the recurring drum from a shutter banging against a wall.
 I am the only visitor with the exception of a young man who passes silently as a ghost, and disappears.

 Standing or dancing the Daughters of Kea are female figures in upright position.
-Their reflections on the glass of the showcases look longer, as their skirts reach the soilq they also bear girdles.
+Their reflections on the glass of the showcases look longer as their skirts reach the soil, they also bear girdles.
 Some of them wear heavy garlands or necklaces, while their breasts are heavy, exposed.
-Their arms are mutilated at various lengths or cut from the shoulder; if their missed hands would have reached around the waist.
+Their arms are mutilated at various lengths or cut from the shoulder; the missed hands would have reached around the waist.

 Only two of the women have heads on their shoulders, and faces; the hair form a crown above the forehead of the tallest and a long braid is evident at her back, like in some of her ‘sisters’.
 Once they were coloured.

-The fragments that were found in the area of the temple at the Archaeological site of Ayia Irini were supposed to form 40 το 50 statues.
+The fragments that were found in the area of the temple at the Archaeological site of Ayia Irini/Agia Eirini were supposed to form 40 το 50 statues.
 In the showcases there are not more than a dozen.

 The statues do not look the same, in height or in the made.
 Their height ranges from 60 cm to the physical of a woman.
 Probably they were not made at the same time or by the same ceramists.